 The end result is that bacteria and other microorganisms will no longer be able to reproduce there.
 In short, it’s one of the best and cheapest ways to increase the lifespan of any food, including meat, vegetables, and fruits.

-To dehydrate food, you’ll first need to buy a food dehydrator.
-This will run you anywhere from $30 to $300 depending on the model you buy.
+To dehydrate food, you’ll first need to buy a food dehydrator and learn how to use it.
+The unit will run you anywhere from $30 to $300 depending on the model you buy.
 Once you dehydrate the food, you can store it in airtight packaging to increase its shelf life by many years.
 Think about it: a regular apple might only last a week or two before going bad.
 But if you dehydrate individual apple slices, they can potentially last you for years.

 Best Emergency Food – Bottom Line